 Time Travel Paradox Chapter Books for 5th Grade

 There are a lot of time travel books for 5th grade.
 For a complete list, check out Charlotte’s Library blog.

 While not exactly Sci Fi, When You Reach Me is hard to categorize.
 It’s is realistic fiction about middle school relationships, but then there’s this time travel twist.
 This Newbery winner is worth reading but it might appeal to girls more than boys. [realistic fiction chapter book with a time travel twist, ages 9 and up]

 The Book That Proves Time Travel Happens by Henry Clark

 My son wholeheartedly enjoyed this time travel adventure.
-It has everything we like: humor, a diversity cast of characters, nail biting adventure, and a plot with plenty of twists and turns.
-It’s not exactly Sci Fi in the sense that the book is set in current times and then time travels backwards.
-The instrument for time travel is not exactly high tech either.
+It has everything we like: humor, a diverse cast of characters, nail-biting adventure, and a plot with plenty of twists and turns.
+It’s not exactly Sci Fi in the sense that the book is set in current times and then time travels backward.
+The instrument for time travel is not exactly high-tech either.
 Still, this is a really fun and engaging read that hits the mark perfectly for 5th graders, both boys and girls. [realistic fiction chapter book with a time travel twist, ages 8 and up]

 Lost in Cyberspace by Richard Peck